-These “gifts” are available from a variety of organizations including, but not limited to, the federal government, the state of Maryland, community groups, and AACC.
-Deadlines and requirements vary, so please read any information provided carefully.
+These “gifts” are available from a variety of organizations including, but not limited to, the federal government, Maryland, community groups and AACC.
+Deadlines and requirements vary, so be sure to read any information provided carefully.

 AACC awards these state grants based on financial need.
-Students must be pursuing a degree, taking 6 to 11 credits per semester, and be a Maryland resident.
-Students must meet the General Eligibility Requirements and must be pursuing an Associate's Degree.
+Students must be pursuing a degree, taking 6 to 11 credits per term and be a Maryland resident.
+Students must meet the General Eligibility Requirements and must be pursuing an associate degree.
 Certificate students are not eligible.
 To apply, submit a FAFSA.

 The Maryland Higher Education Commission (MHEC) awards a variety of grants and scholarships to Maryland residents attending Maryland colleges and universities.

-Certificate students are not eligible to receive Maryland Educational Assistance Grants, Maryland Hope Scholarships, and Maryland Part-Time Grants.
+Certificate students are not eligible to receive Maryland Educational Assistance Grants, Maryland Hope Scholarships or and Maryland Part-Time Grants.

 AACC offers more than 200 institutional scholarships created and administered by the Anne Arundel Community College Foundation and funded through the generous donations of private individuals and groups.
 Scholarship requirements vary.
 All students are encouraged to apply by submitting their FAFSA and completing a single application.